mgamio/blog/_posts/2020-10-27-clean-code.markdown

 ## Name your variables according to the context

 It is usual to have an attribute that applies to two different objects.
-For example, an Buyer has an email address.
+For example, an Buyer Object has an email address.

 ```kotlin
 public class Buyer {